AscanOfficiel2/CausoBiome/README.md

 If you use **CausoBiome**, please cite the following manuscript:

 > **Ascandari, A., Aminu, S., Benhida, R., & Daoud, R.** (2025).
-> *Genome-resolved metagenomics with causal modelling implicates a resistome and virulome module in colorectal cancer*.
+> *Dual ecological strategies underpin the functional balance of the colorectal cancer microbiome*.

 ## Submitted Articles Related to the Framework

 > **Ascandari, A., Aminu, S., Benhida, R., & Daoud, R.** (2025).
-> *Genome-resolved metagenomics with causal modelling implicates a resistome and virulome module in colorectal cancer* (under review; npj Biofilms and Microbiomes).
+> *Dual ecological strategies underpin the functional balance of the colorectal cancer microbiome* (under review; npj Biofilms and Microbiomes).

 ## Contact